Charlotte Child Custody LAWYER

 What factors do courts consider when determining custody arrangements?

-Courts typically consider several factors, including each parent's ability to provide a stable and nurturing environment, the child's relationship with each parent, the child's preferences (depending on age and maturity), and any history of domestic violence or substance abuse.
+Courts look at each parent's ability to provide a stable, nurturing home, the child's relationships with each parent, a child's preferences (based on age and maturity), and any past domestic violence or substance abuse.

 Can parents modify a child custody agreement after it has been established?